psychemedia/storytelling-notes/fairy_midwife.md

 said the gentleman.
 From that hour she was blind in the right eye.
 When she got home the boy was gone.
 She grieved sadly, but she never saw him more, and this once happy couple became poor and wretched.
 ```

-The second variation, set between Pendeen and Penzance, describes how a certain Nancy Tregier, whop,  on visiting a local wise woman, was tempted to try an ointment she had seen the wise woman administering to someone else.
+The second variation, set between Pendeen and Penzance, describes how a certain Nancy Tregier, who, on visiting a local wise woman, was tempted to try an ointment she had seen the wise woman administering to someone else.
 But the ointment that appears to have had a dual purpose.
 And there were consequences...

 ```{admonition} "The Fairy Ointment", in *Popular romances of the west of England*, Robert Hunt, 1865
 :class: dropdown